 The following are crimes that are eligible for Proposition 47 resentencing:

-- Health & Safety Code §11350 – Possession of a controlled substance;
+- California Health And Safety Code §11350 – Possession of a controlled substance;

-- Health & Safety Code §11357 – Possession of a concentrated cannabis;
+- California Health And Safety Code §11357 – Possession of a concentrated cannabis;

 - Penal Code §470 – Forgery involving a check, traveler’s check, money order, or other pertinent document, if the value is $950 or less.